Caring For Your Reusable Cloth Products

 It’s recommended that you wash your nappies before first use.
 To prepare cloth nappy inserts, they should be washed several times prior to use.
 This ensures improved absorbency.
-As they are not soiled, they can be washed with clothes etc. Absorbency will continue to improve over the first few washes of your nappies.
+As they are not soiled, they can be washed with clothes etc. Absorbency will continue to improve over the first 10 or so washes.

 Cloth Menstrual Pads

 Wash new pads before first use (just chuck them in with your regular washing).

 Rinse pads thoroughly after using, before washing.

 Wash your pads in your washing machine, on a long warm or hot cycle.
 Use the amount of detergent specified for heavy soiling.
 You can wash pads as part of a load of cloth nappies or with your clothes.
 Air dry.
 Do not tumble dry as this can damage the PUL lining.

 Wash new cloth wipes before using them by popping them in your normal wash.